-Introducing RETHINK, a campaign to inspire the use of alternatives to everyday single-use plastics in order to save marine life.
+Introducing RETHINK, a campaign that champions alternatives to everyday single-use plastics in an effort to save marine life.
 This conservation campaign expands on our Last Straw campaign, which has resulted in 29 local restaurants and countless individuals abandoning plastic straws.
-Plastic never truly biodegrades; instead, it photodegrades or breaks up into smaller pieces, never leaving our environment.
-Pacific Whale Foundation research shows 70-90% of all debris found on and around Maui is plastic.
-Single-use plastics are the biggest contributor to this challenge, as they permeate almost every facet of modern-day life but are thrown away after only one use.
+Plastic never truly biodegrades; instead, it photodegrades or breaks up into smaller pieces that remain in our environment.
+Pacific Whale Foundation research confirms that 70 to 90% of all debris found on and around Maui is plastic.
+Single-use plastics are the biggest contributor to this dilemma, as they permeate almost every facet of modern-day life but are thrown away after only one use.

-The tiny pieces that plastic breaks up into are ingested by marine organisms and permeate throughout the food chain.
-Plastic polymers are not only created with chemical additives and contaminants, but also absorb toxins on their journey, including some known endocrine disruptors that may be harmful at extremely low concentrations for marine life, thus posing potential risks to marine ecosystems, biodiversity and food availability.
-Besides working its way up the food chain, plastic is also accidentally ingested by animals mistaking it for food and causes many entanglement deaths each year.
+As plastic breaks into tiny pieces, it’s ingested by marine organisms and permeates the food chain.
+Plastic polymers include noxious chemical additives and contaminants, but they also absorb additional toxins on their journey, including some known endocrine disruptors that may be harmful at extremely low concentrations for marine life, thus posing potential risks to marine ecosystems, biodiversity and food availability.
+Besides working its way up the food chain, plastic is also accidentally ingested by animals mistaking it for food and causes many entanglement deaths annually.

 It has been estimated that up to 1 billion marine animals, from plankton to sea birds to dolphins and whales die each year from plastic pollution.

 The United States contributes an estimated 242 million pounds of plastic trash to the ocean every year.
 We all contribute to this problem, so every one of us can make a difference.
 Make a pledge today to reduce your use of single-use plastics.

 Find more coverage on alternatives, marine debris research, education initiatives and much more released in our weekly blogs